As a caring guinea pig owner, you may be wondering if you can feed rose hips to your small pets.

-Integrating fresh herbs into your guinea pig’s diet can add both flavor and additional nutrients.
+Integrating fresh herbs and flowers into your guinea pig’s diet can add both flavor and additional nutrients.
 Some popular options include:

 - Basil: An aromatic herb with subtle notes of mint, basil is rich in antioxidants and can be a tasty treat for your guinea pig.